In August of 1996, Congress passed legislation that affected small businesses and their use of tax qualified pension plans.

 SIMPLE plans may be set up by self-employed persons as well as corporations.

-Eligible employees can contribute up to 100% of compensation up to a maximum of $12,500 for 2015.
+Eligible employees can contribute up to 100% of compensation up to a maximum of $13,500 for the 2020.
 This amount elected by the employee may be expressed as a percentage of compensation or as a specific dollar amount.

 These amounts are available providing the participant has received $5,000 of compensation in the preceding year.